Second lawsuit filed against Television Tower, Inc.

 TTI released a statement Wednesday.

-"TTI is disappointed by the recently-filed lawsuits.
+"TTI is disappointed by the recently filed lawsuits.
 TTI has been sending regular communications to MDE and the neighborhood regarding TTI's diligent and steady progress toward safely repainting the broadcast tower.
-TTI also hired independent contractors to immediately initiate cleanup efforts and maintain the cleanup of any additional paint fragments that fell in the neighborhood in the vicinity of the tower.
-These contractors continue to conduct regular inspections and will do so until the repainting is complete.
-TTI further conducted soil sampling in the summer of 2022 to evaluate any potential for lead issues, and the results were either non-detectable for lead or below the concentration limit for residential soil based on MDE guidance.
+TTI hired independent contractors in late June 2022 to immediately initiate cleanup efforts and maintain the cleanup of any additional paint fragments that fell in the neighborhood in the vicinity of the tower.
+The contractors conduct regular inspections and will continue to do so until the repainting is complete.
+TTI conducted soil sampling in the summer of 2022 to evaluate any potential for lead issues, and the results were either non-detectable for lead or below the concentration limit for residential soil based on MDE guidance.
 TTI values its relationship with the community, as a longstanding member, and remains focused on safety and transparency as the tower repainting project moves forward.
 TTI looks forward to clarifying the record and will vigorously defend the lawsuits."

 Calls placed to Nebraska-based Skyline Tower Painting were not returned.